frankwallis/plugin-typescript/README.md

 ## Type-checking over Multiple Packages ##

 The type-checker runs across multiple packages if the imported file resolves to a typescript file.
 This means that if you do ```import "mypackage/index"``` and that resolves to a typescript file then that import will be properly type-checked.
-You no longer have to handcraft an external declaration file for mypackage!
+You no longer have to handcraft an external declaration file for 'mypackage'!

 ## HTML Imports ##

 The type-checker automatically resolves any file with a .html extension to have a default export which is a string.
-This enables importing of html templates using plugin-text with full type-checking an no errors.
+This enables importing of html templates using plugin-text with full type-checking and no errors.

 See the angular2 example project for a demonstration of both these features working.